jaimetur/PhotoMigrator/docs/help/5-other-features.md

 ## <span style="color:blue">Extra Mode: Fix Symbolic Links Broken:</span>

 From version 1.5.0 onwards, the script can be executed in 'Fix Symbolic Links Broken' Mode.
-- You can use the flag '-fs, --fix-symlinks-broken <FOLDER_TO_FIX>' and provide a FOLDER_TO_FIX and the script will try to look for all symbolic links within FOLDER_TO_FIX and will try to find the target file within the same folder.
+- You can use the flag '-fixSym, --fix-symlinks-broken <FOLDER_TO_FIX>' and provide a FOLDER_TO_FIX and the script will try to look for all symbolic links within FOLDER_TO_FIX and will try to find the target file within the same folder.
 - This is useful when you run the main script using flag '-sa, --symbolic-albums' to create symbolic Albums instead of duplicate copies of the files contained on Albums.
 - If you run the script with this flag and after that you rename original folders or change the folder structure of the OUTPUT_FOLDER, your symbolic links may be broken and you will need to use this feature to fix them.